July 13, 1900 – CHESTER TIMES (Found by historian Keith Lockhart)

 about, his watchful eye encompassing all, and a few stray hens from the barnyard look in and out, surveying the scene

 The morning class, it is easily seen, is only a preliminary in the main labors of the day.
 The class lunches on

 crackers and milk at noon, feeds the chickens, sketches the ducks, and digs some of the paint out of its eyes and

 ears.
 In the afternoon, at a given signal, it goes afield with Papa Anshuts.

 The procession is worth going miles to see.
-The little lady who has bathed in paint falls in after Mr. Anshuts,
+The little lady who has bathed in paint falls in after Mr. Anshuts, kit

-capable and ready for the fray.
+ready for the fray.